Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-SHINE Converts Your Plain Jane Crapper Into A Self-Cleaning Toilet Without Breaking Bank
+SHINE Converts Your Plain Jane Crapper Into An Auto-Cleaning Toilet Without Breaking Bank

 When you think of a self-cleaning toilet, a few brands and models might have flashed through your mind – American Standard's ActiClean, KOHLER's Corbelle, and of course, the smart toilets of the TOTO Neorest.

-But let’s be clear here, the device we are about to discuss is more than a cleaner.
-It’s a toilet bowl sanitizer to be precise.
+But let's be clear here, the device we are about to discuss is NOT the regular toilet bowl cleaner.
+It's a toilet bowl sanitizer, to be precise.

-The difference is obvious.
-If you want the toilet bowl to be free of bacteria and microbes, you need a disinfectant.
-In this case, the end product is a sterilizer that is widely used in hospitals and the food industry.
+In a nutshell, if you want the toilet bowl to be free of bacteria and microbes, you need a disinfectant, period.
+In this case, the end product is a sterilizer widely used in hospitals and the food industry.
+Jump to TOC

 What is it?

-Unless you are prepared to spend at least $2500 upwards for a Neorest, nothing comes close to get you a sterile bowl effortlessly.
+Unless you are prepared to spend at least $2500 upwards for a Neorest, nothing comes close to effortlessly getting you a sterile bowl.

-But now, you don’t have to spend thousands of dollars on a self-sanitizing crapper.
-You don’t even need to replace your existing toilet.
+But now, you don't have to spend thousands of dollars on a self-cleaning toilet, or more precisely, a self-sanitizing crapper.
+You don't even need to replace your existing toilet.
 All you need is Shine.